 0151 288 6508

-ICT helps to improve achievement levels, inspire creative thinking and encourage the development of skills that will prove invaluable in the real world and as such teachers strive to present children with the opportunities to hone their skills and then use these skills in relevant situations.
-ICT allows our pupils to explore, observe, engage, solve problems and make exciting discoveries for themselves.
+Computing helps to improve achievement levels, inspire creative thinking and encourage the development of skills that will prove invaluable in the real world and as such teachers strive to present children with the opportunities to hone their skills and then use these skills in relevant situations.
+Computing allows our pupils to explore, observe, engage, solve problems and make exciting discoveries for themselves.
 It stimulates collaboration and interaction amongst peers and also between pupils and teachers.

 Computer Science - children learn how devices (computers, tablets, phones etc) work and how to program.

 IT - children learn how to use technology purposefully and effectively.

 Digital Literacy - children learn about the many benefits and opportunities technology brings, but also the potential risks.